zanettanorris/Product-Inventory-Lab/instructions/section-04.md

 ## Part 1 - Persistance

-At this moment the application can only data in memeory as it runs.
+At this moment the application can only save data in memeory as it runs.
 If we stop the program or exit from the application, all of the inventory data is lost.
-This is not ideal because we may need to shut to program down from time to time.
+This is not ideal because we may need to shut the program down from time to time.
 If there is ever a program crash the data will be lost as well.
-In order to save our data we will need to store it in a place the will persist over time.
+In order to save our data we will need to store it in a place that will persist over time.
 This is known as **persistant data** or **persistance**.
 There are many ways of achieving this, in this section we will use a Comma Seperated Values(CSV) file to store data.
 CSV files are a common way to store and represent data.

 ```
 1968,  86, "Greetings"